-If you are finding it difficult to remain independent on your own, we can help you access adult care and support services.
+If you are finding it difficult to remain independenton your own, we can help you access adult social care and identify how you can be supported.

 Who this applies to

-Care and support for adults is help that some people over 18 may need to live well.
+Care and support for adults is help that some people over 18 may need to live a good life.
 This may be because of a disability, ill health or other problems.
 Help can include support with things like washing, dressing, eating, getting out and about and keeping in touch with family and friends.

 We can offer support to you if you: